 During this test, your skin is pricked or scratched with small needles containing potential allergens.
 Your skin’s reaction is documented.
 If you’re allergic to a particular substance, your skin will become red and inflamed.

 Different tests may be needed to diagnose all your potential allergies.
-Start here to get a better understanding of how allergy testing works.

 There’s no way to prevent allergies.
 But there are ways to prevent the symptoms from occurring.
 The best way to prevent allergy symptoms is to avoid the allergens that trigger them.